Sahil481/Spotify-Clone/README.md

 The design is based on the older version of spotify web.
 I have not made the home, search and your library page.
-The design contains the side bar, the navbar and the main body.
+The design contains the side bar, the navbar, the footer and the main body.

 #### Footer